hirrolot/hirrolot.github.io/content/fueled-evaluation.md

 [^halting-problem]: According to the [halting problem], it is generally impossible to tell if an arbitrary program will finish running -- so we are doomed to use one or another approximation in any case.
 However, it is not that bad as it may seem to be: type systems are _already_ approximations of operationally sound programs.

 [halting problem]: https://en.wikipedia.org/wiki/Halting_problem

+[^termination-decidability]: _Update: As people have [pointed out](https://www.reddit.com/r/functionalprogramming/comments/1ac9iqp/comment/kjtd5kx/?utm_source=share&utm_medium=web2x&context=3), the word "decidability" is for an algorithmic problem, whereas termination is a property of a concrete algorithm.
+Therefore, it is more correct to refer to a type system as decidable or undecidable, and refer to a type checker as terminating or non-terminating.
+By restricting evaluation with fuel, we make the (hypothetical) type system decidable and the type checker terminating._

 [^MetacompBySupercomp]: Robert Glück and Morten Heine Sørensen.
 1996.
 A Roadmap to Metacomputation by Supercompilation.
 In Selected Papers from the International Seminar on Partial Evaluation.
 Springer-Verlag, Berlin, Heidelberg, 137–160.